mcgowanb/android-timetables/app/src/main/assets/about.md

 #About me
-My name is Brian and I am a second year BSC(Hons) student in computing (SG246).
+My name is Brian and I am starting second year in BSC(Hons) student in computing (SG246).
 I have always had a keen interest in software and software development.
-I decided to create this app for a couple of reasons:
+I decided to create this app for a couple of reasons, which are:

 - Learning experience: I wanted this to be a learning experience for myself in android development.
 I've created a small app in it before, but I was looking for something more in depth to work on